 #5 – Think Object Orientation and Inheritance

-One of the coolest features of Aginity Pro and Aginity Team is the ability to cobble together different sections of SQL in the catalog and reuse them.
+One of the coolest features of Aginity Pro and Aginity Premium is the ability to cobble together different sections of SQL in the catalog and reuse them.
 For instance, the example below has common joins, used functions, and then filters as separate and reusable.